FIVE MOST SURPRISING FINDS

 “Code-switching is a form of racial oppression.
 Asking Black people to adapt to white professional norms is asking them to erase themselves.
 The system should change, not the individual.”

 The research confirms that code-switching is psychologically costly (McCluney et al., 2021).
 That grievance is real.
-But three facts destroy the conclusion that the response should be refusal.
-First: 60–85% of jobs are filled through networking.
-Refusing to navigate professional spaces does not punish the system; it punishes the individual.
-Second: Every successful population in American history — Jewish, Korean, Nigerian, Indian — adapted to dominant norms while maintaining internal cultural identity.
+But three facts destroy the argument that refusal is the right response.
+First — 60 to 85% of jobs are filled through networking.
+Refusing to navigate professional spaces does not punish the system.
+It punishes the individual.
+Second — every successful population in American history — Jewish, Korean, Nigerian, Indian — adapted to dominant norms while keeping internal cultural identity.
 Adaptation and erasure are not the same thing.
-Third: The elders who survived Jim Crow — Thurgood Marshall, Madam C.J.
+Third — the elders who survived Jim Crow — Thurgood Marshall, Madam C.J.
 Walker, the Pullman porters — mastered every tool the dominant culture had and used those tools to build institutions.
 They did not consider adaptation to be betrayal.
 They considered it strategy.
 The “keeping it real” ideology calls these ancestors sellouts.
 The ancestors call that ideology suicide.

 “The confusion was profitable for everyone except the people living it.
 The record executives got rich.
 The reality TV producers got ratings.
 And a generation of young Black men got a definition of authenticity that was indistinguishable from a prison sentence.”